MPSystemsServices/Python-CodeBase-Tools/README.md

 # Support for Python Versions
 The .PY files in Python-CodeBase-Tools to function are designed to be cross platform.
 However the compiled library .pyd file is specific to the Python version you are using.
 Currently, Python 2.7, 3.6, and 3.7 are supported.
 Support for earlier Python versions can be made available if interest is strong enough.
 # Python-CodeBase-Tools Licensing
 This package is copyright M-P Systems Services, Inc., and is released to Open Source under the GNU Lesser GPL V.3.0 license, a copy of which is found in this repository.
-The CodeBase-for-DBF module, is covered by this same license.# Python CodeBase Tools
+The CodeBase-for-DBF module, is covered by this same license.